xeon-protocol/xeon-dapp/README.md

 ### Setting up Foundry for Smart Contract Development

-The `xeon-contracts` directory contains the Solidity contracts and related files.
+The `contracts` directory contains the Solidity contracts and related files.
 To work with these contracts, you need to set up Foundry.

 1. Install Foundry: